sanand0/prompts/review-article-blog.md

   - Engaging and entertaining.
   - Educational.
   - Actionable: Readers should be able to apply what they learn.
+- For the ending, check if the last paragraph has one of the below.
+If not, suggest 5 alternative endings:
+  - A crisp, distinctive, memorable final line
+  - A micro-plan call-to-action
+  - A single, sharp reflection question
+  - A light, appropriate emotion
 - Do not alter quotations, except to correct typos.
 - After reviewing and editing, validate that all suggestions preserve meaning, readability, and author’s intent; if not, self-correct.